Sabeeha23/19CS404-DBMS-Lab-Manual/Experiment7_plsql/readme.md

 # Experiment 7: PL/SQL – Variables, Control Structures and Loops
+## NAME: SABEEHA SHAIK
+## REG NO: 212223230176
 ## AIM

 To write and execute simple PL/SQL programs using variables, loops, and conditional statements.

 ## THEORY